-p(SII) is the posterior probability of the scene given the image p(I|S) is the likelihood of the scene.
-Note this is a probability of I, but not of S.
+p(SII) is the posterior probability of the scene given the image p(S) is the prior probability of the scene.

 -- i.e. what you get when you condition the joint by the image data.
-The posterior is often what we'd like to base our decisions on, because as we discuss below, picking the hypothesis S which maximizes the posterior (i.e. maximum a posteriori or MAP estimation) minimizes the average probability of error. p(S) is the prior probability of the scene.
+The posterior is often what we'd like to base our decisions on, because as we discuss below, picking the hypothesis S which maximizes the posterior (i.e. maximum a posteriori or MAP estimation) minimizes the average probability of error.